Skin Gummies, Built the Right Way

 A manufacturing-first development path

-When a skin gummy is built to scale and hold up in the real world, the development sequence usually looks like this:
+When building a skin gummy to scale, the development sequence looks like this:

 1. Set targets for texture, appearance, and end-of-shelf-life potency expectations.